dyhes/zulip/templates/zerver/help/export-your-organization.md

 1. After a few minutes, you'll be able to download the export as a `.tar.gz` file from that page.

-1. Import the tarball using [Zulip's logical data import tool][import-only].
+1. Import the tarball using [Aloha's logical data import tool][import-only].

 {end_tabs}